 - Mat - this includes getting on all fours on a yoga mat.

-- Birthing ball - this includes leaning on a birthing ball, or sitting on a birthing ball and moving in a 'figure of 8' to tilt your pelvis.
+- Birthing ball - this includes leaning on the birthing ball, or sitting on a birthing ball and moving in a 'figure of 8' to tilt your pelvis.

-- Alternative therapy - alternative methods of pain relief, including aromatherapy, massage, acupressure, homeopathy (tell your hospital team if you are using alternative therapies).
+- Alternative therapy - alternative methods of pain relief, including aromatherapy, massage, acupressure and homeopathy (tell your hospital team if you are using alternative therapies).